denizyuret/Knet.jl/docs/cnn.rst

   color, but nonzero output at edges where the color changes.
 * If your input consisted of two consecutive frames of video, how would you detect motion using convolution?
-* Can you implement matrix multiplication in terms of convolution? reshape operations?
+* Can you implement matrix-vector multiplication in terms of convolution?
+  How about matrix-matrix multiplication?
+Do you need reshape operations?
 * Can you implement convolution in terms of matrix multiplication?
 * Can you implement elementwise broadcasting multiplication in terms of convolution?